verdaux/BookNotes/Phrases/Impressors.md

 - [ ] Let's workshop that term
 - [ ] Destiny is a relentless bitch
 - [ ] We can only thank god for that
+- [ ] The darkest crease on the anus of the universe called...